intel-unesp-mcp/infieri2019-session1/README.md

 -	Increase in the number of cores: distinct KNL models have 64, 68 or 72 cores;
 -	Improvement on the size of the Vector Processing Units (VPU): each core provides two units of 512 bits;
 -	Improvements on the vector instruction set: KNL provides support to a new instruction set known as AVX-512, that offers new functionalities for vectorization but is fully compatible with previous versions;
 -	KNL is available both as a processor or as a coprocessor, maintaining compatibility with applications compiled for the Intel Xeon;
--	An Integrated on-package High-bandwidth memory (HBM) with 16 GB based on the multi-channel dynamic random access memory (MCDRAM), that complements DDR4.
+-	An Integrated on-package High-bandwidth memory (HBM) with 16 GB based on the multi-channel dynamic random access memory (MCDRAM).

 Each core of the KNL architecture has two 512-bit VPUs, L1 cache and is capable of executing four threads.
 Cores are organized in tiles, each one consisting of